 Most attorneys take on multiple cases at a time – hopefully not too many.
 Don’t get upset if your attorney or member of the legal staff doesn’t automatically recognize you on the phone without identification.
 Respect that your attorney is dealing with other clients that need him or her as much as you do.

 Skepticism in certain doses can be healthy, but overall, you want to trust your lawyer.
 That is, after all, why you hired him or her.
 Often the best case outcomes happen when the client trusts his or her attorney.

 6. Hide Things from Your Lawyer

 Help your lawyer help you by disclosing all relevant information.
 Far too often, clients will keep things from their attorney.
 Even worse, clients can spring things on their attorney in court.

 People pay money in exchange for goods and services.
 That’s just how our economy works.
 If you retain an attorney, expect to pay legal fees.
 Your attorney and his or her legal staff has worked hard on your case, and regardless of the outcome, they deserve their dues.

-The Koffel Law Firm loves getting to know it’s clients.
+Koffel Brininger Nesbitt loves getting to know it’s clients.
 We believe this is the best way to foster a positive attorney-client relationship, which often produces the best outcome.
 Learn more about our approach by watching the video below, or contacting us directly to schedule a consultation.